ome/omero-documentation/developers/Omero/Insight/Architecture.rst

 -  The Viewer? is a tool to visualise and tune 5D images.
 -  The Measurement Tool? is a tool to perform basic measurement.

-Note: If you want to add a new agent, go to `How To Build An Agent </ome/wiki/OmeroInsightHowToBuildAgent>`_.
+Note: If you want to add a new agent, go to :ref:`developers/Omero/Insight/HowTo/BuildAgent`.

 These agents are internally organised according to the MVC (` Model-View-Controller <http://en.wikipedia.org/wiki/Model-view-controller>`_)